nihalyelg/price-watchdog/README.md

 # price-watchdog
-This is a ecommerce website  for comparing price of elctonics on different websites
+This is a ecommerce website  for comparing price of electronics on different websites